Potty Training

 Parent-Led Intensive

-• Potty visits every 1-2 hours during waking time
+• Potty visits every 1-2 hours

-• Plus after waking, meals, and before sleep
+• Plus after waking, meals, before sleep

 • Maximum 3-5 minute sits